Ion Prodan (serial killer): Crimes

 Experiencing problems having relationships with females, Prodan began to take revenge on women and men.
 Soon in the Domodedovsky and Leninsky districts of Moscow he began to perform a large series of rapes associated with robbery.
-In the city of Vidnoye he'd beat up men, undress them and let them run nude down the streets.
+In the city of Vidnoye, he'd beat up men, undress them and let them run nude down the streets.
 Prodan allegedly had bisexual tendencies.

 However, Prodan realized that, despite his remarkable strength, he could not cope with every man.
 So he decided to master the art of hypnosis.
-Having read a book called "Hypnosis: Methodology and practice", Prodan believed that he had mastered hypnosis and tried to apply it on a passer-by.
+Having read a book called "Hypnosis: Methodology and practice", Prodan believed that he had mastered hypnosis and tried to apply it to a passer-by.
 However, under the meditative gaze of Prodan, not only did the man undress and give all his money, but severely beat the attacker instead.
 After that, Prodan would begin all the hypnotic "sessions", hitting the head of a victim with a corner bead.
 Sometimes he improvised, using objects found at the locations of his crimes, like bottles or stones.

 Prodan studied carefully the psychology of policemen whom, unsurprisingly, he came across all the time.
 He easily contacted them, sometimes even offering them drinks.
 Once, when Prodan was returning from another robbery, he was detained by a patrol.
 Seeing that his jacket was stained with the blood of the victim, he bit his hand and smeared the jacket with his own blood.
 He was treated with first aid, and then released.

 Prodan's luck turned around after he killed a woman named Shevelkova, whom he accidentally met on a road, and found a bundle of money in her bag.
 Pleased with the discovery, the killer decided to catch a passing car.
 Seeing a stopped police car, he, having reached the place, inadvertently opened the bag to pay.
 Seeing the money, the police officers themselves robbed him and threw him out of the car.
 Prodan stood for a long time on the road, spewing curses at them.

 Prodan returned to the crime scene, where he saw policemen interrogating a man named Henrik Arakelyan who found a bag with documents.
 Prodan, without knowing, was being recorded on a police camera.
-The investigation wielded no results, while Prodan tracked where Arakelyan was living, and the next day he killed the man and his daughter.
+The investigation yielded no results, while Prodan tracked where Arakelyan was living, and the next day he killed the man and his daughter.